Pawventures

 Coverage Territory

-Confirm that your pet health insurance covers treatment in your destination country.
-Some policies are US-only, while others cover treatment worldwide.
+Confirm that your pet health insurance covers treatment in your specific destination country.
+Some policies are US-only; others cover treatment worldwide.
+This distinction matters enormously for international travel.

 Currency and Reimbursement